 Which One to Choose

 CCD cameras are more expensive, but they give better imaging results than DSLRs.
-Yet, for a beginner, a DSLR/mirrorless camera is a better choice in my opinion.
+Yet, for a beginner, a DSLR/mirrorless camera is a better choice, in my opinion.
 It's cheaper, simpler to operate, and gives you more freedom to carry your rig outside your city without additional components (laptop, battery, cables).
 Also, you can use a DSLR/MILC on typical, daily occasions.
-And when you reach the limitations of a DSLR, then you can always replace it for a mono CCD in the future.
+And when you reach the limitations of a DSLR, you can always replace it with a mono CCD in the future.

 Telescope or (Telephoto) Lens